browserengineering/book/book/http.md

         assert "content-encoding" not in response_headers
 ```

-The usual way to send the data, then, is everything after the headers:
+The usual way to get the sent data, then, is everything after the headers:

 ``` {.python}
 class URL: